-- The work will be done during the summer vacation period or semester breaks.
+- The work will be done during the summer vacation period, winter break, or spring break.

 - You are a graduate student and have completed all of the course requirements for the degree on your I-20 and are conducting full-time research or thesis writing.

 - You are participating in a co-op or required internship that requires full-time work

 You must have full-time CPT authorization on your I-20 before you can begin working full time.